hyperledger/besu-docs/docs/HowTo/Get-Started/Installation-Options/Run-Docker-Image.md

 ## Exposing ports

-Expose ports for P2P peer discovery, GraphQL, metrics, and HTTP and WebSockets JSON-RPC.
+Expose ports for P2P discovery, GraphQL, metrics, and HTTP and WebSockets JSON-RPC.
 You need to expose the ports to use the default ports or the ports specified using [`--rpc-http-port`](../../../Reference/CLI/CLI-Syntax.md#rpc-http-port), [`--p2p-port`](../../../Reference/CLI/CLI-Syntax.md#p2p-port),